kclick91/expert-engine/README.md

 ## Philosophy

-Learn from the hardware and software limitations of computing in order to work with the limitations of wetware.
+1. Learn from the hardware and software limitations of computing in order to work with the limitations of wetware.
+2. Work with the different layers of abstraction in the mind as well as the computer.

 ## Limitations of Wetware
 1. Cannot multitask